 An organizational unit (OU) is a container object that is used to organize objects within a domain.
 An OU contains objects such as user accounts, groups, computers printers and other OUs.
 OUs are created in the UBAD to contain objects (user, groups, computers, printers, etc) so they may be managed by OU administrators.
 OU administrators will assign rights to departmentally controlled resources and grant access privileges.

 OUs can be used to group objects into a logical hierarchy that best suits the needs of the organization.
 OU structure can be based on departmental or administrative boundaries.
 In UBAD, OUs do not represent any particular organization or hierarchy of the Institution.
 UBAD’s OU structure does not imply or influence any organization within other directories.

-Three first level OUs will be created in the Accounts Domain: People, Groups and ITOrg.
+Three first level OUs will be created in the Accounts Domain: People, Groups and ITORGS.

-One first level OU (ITOrg) will be created in the Resource Domain consistent with the UBAD naming standard.
-The ITOrg OU will contain departmental OUs.
+One first level OU (ITORGS) will be created in the Resource Domain consistent with the UBAD naming standard.
+The ITORGS OU will contain departmental OUs.